beast-2e/beast-2e.github.io/README.md

-# Welcome to Beastsite 2.0!
+# Welcome to Beastsite 3.0!

+This is the third major iteration of the Beast website, whose current version can be viewed [here](https://www.mit.edu/~beast).

+If you've never written a line of code before, don't worry: the README (this document!) contains instructions to help you get started and will walk you through the steps needed to help develop and maintain our beloved Beastsite:

+0. Setup
+1. Making changes
+2. Sharing changes to GitHub
+3. Updating the actual website on Athena

-A lot of the setup for this version of Beast's website has been made by Teresa (t_gao@mit.edu), so for anyone making future changes, please let me know if anything is confusing or could be made more efficient and I'll try to help!
-Other members of Beast WebComm can be reached via beastsite@mit.edu; we also have [a channel in the Beast Discord](https://discord.com/channels/631269317513707549/1016902588354007131) for this purpose.
+Stuck or have questions?
+Reach out to Teresa (t_gao@mit.edu*) or current members of Beast WebComm (beastsite@mit.edu).
+We also have a [channel in the Beast Discord](https://discord.com/channels/631269317513707549/1016902588354007131) precisely for this purpose.

+\* I graduated in 2023 and am no longer at MIT, but I don't bite!

 ## 0. Set up